 You communicate with your customers in a multitude of ways online.
-Perhaps you send them targeted emails or e-newsletters, but you also have information on your blog, social_networkingmessaging on social media and in your online advertisements.
+Perhaps you send them targeted emails or e-newsletters, but you also have information on your blog, messaging on social media and in your online advertisements.
 Given all of these touch points, it’s critical that you business develops a consistent tone of voice that helps to engage customers, builds credibility, develops relationships and helps to solidify expectations.

 If you have a number of different people communicating on behalf of the brand, it can become difficult to establish the right tone of voice and style for your brand – and keep it going on a consistent basis.